cjbarber/hipchat-alternatives/README.md

 [Gitter Homepage](https://gitter.im)

-Gitter is chat, for Github.
+> Gitter is chat, for Github.

-Currently the service is in beta, but will soon be moving across to a paid model where all open-source/public rooms are always free.
+> Currently the service is in beta, but will soon be moving across to a paid model where all open-source/public rooms are always free.

-Gitter'sfeatures are evolving rapidly, but the service already supports:
+Features:

  * Gitter supports [IRC](https://irc.gitter.im), web and mobile web chat interfaces.
  * Markdown in your chat.